projectacrn/acrn-hypervisor/doc/getting_started/index.rst

       # umount /mnt
       # sync

 #.
-Create the launch_uos.sh script and run it to launch the UOS.
+Run the launch_uos.sh script to launch the UOS.
    A sample `launch_uos.sh
    <https://github.com/projectacrn/acrn-devicemodel/tree/master/samples/launch_uos.sh>`__
-   is available in the acrn-devicemodel GitHub repo (in the samples folder) as shown here:
+   is included in the Clear Linux release, and is also available in the acrn-devicemodel GitHub repo (in the samples folder) as shown here:

    .. literalinclude:: ../../acrn-devicemodel/samples/launch_uos.sh
       :caption: acrn-devicemodel/samples/launch_uos.sh
       :language: bash

-   by defualt, it is located to /usr/share/acrn/demo/ directory, and use it directly by making it executable and running it:
+   By default, it is located in the ``/usr/share/acrn/demo/`` directory.
+Use it directly by making it executable and running it:

    .. code-block:: none

+      # cd /usr/share/acrn/demo/
       # chmod +x ./launch_uos.sh
       # ./launch_uos.sh